synzen/MonitoRSS/README.md

 Putting tags such as {title}, {description}, {summary}, {author}, {link}, {image}, {date} will add the feed's respective information into the text.
 This can either be in the main message, or in the embed.
 Regular [Markdown formatting] (https://support.discordapp.com/hc/en-us/articles/210298617-Markdown-Text-101-Chat-Formatting-Bold-Italic-Underline-) is possible wherever Discord allows.

 `"message": "{date}\nA new feed has arrived!\n\n**{title}**\n{description}"`

+##RSS Management
+I don't advise tampering with the `name` of feeds.
+Everytime a new feed is initialized, a table is created in the database.
+Manually changing the name of a feed will create a new table for that feed, leaving the old one unmanaged and undeleted unless you manually delete it (or change the name back and remove it through Discord).
+The names are there more for database management than anything.

+In general if you don't want trash lying around in your database don't remove manually remove feeds from `sources`.
+Instead, remove them from Discord with the command `~rssremove` as explained in the section farther below.
+Deleting the channel or removing the bot from the server will also purge any traces of the guild from the bot and the database.

 ##Database Selection
 I recommend leaving this on `sqlite3`.
 It can be set to sqlite3 or mysql, however the bot *may* have connection failures after some time with MySQL. sqlite3 however should be working fine.